constantinadrian/savour/TESTING.md

     - I wanna be able to edit/delete the recipes the was uploaded by me.

-        - When a user is login and access his recipes from the profile page/recipes page/category page all individual recipes will display an "Edit" link on the top left side of the recipe
+        - When a user is a login and access his recipes from the profile page/recipes page/category page all individual recipes will display an "Edit" link on the top left side of the recipe

     III.
 Site Owner Goals: